 A 3-day Grace Period is available on new .au registrations, where a partner can receive a refund on a domain deletion should there be a misspelling or error in the registration.
 After this period, deleting the domain will not be eligible for a refund.

 Once the domain name is within 90 days of expiring, it can be renewed for 1 to 5 years.
-A 5-year renewal can only be processed on the day of expiry or during the 30 days after expiry before the domain is deleted from the registry.
-This is because the total registration period cannot exceed 5 years, and renewing the domain will add to the current registration period.
+A 5-year renewal can only be processed during the renewal period or during the 30 days after expiry before the domain is deleted from the registry.

 Once the domain registration expires, it then enters a 30-day period where its status is Expired and the WHOIS status will change to serverHold and serverUpdateProhibited.
 During this time, the domain name will not resolve any of its functions.
 A renewal can be processed during this time at the regular renewal cost – unlike with some other gTLDs where a ‘Redemption Grace Period’ charge may apply.